themrdemonized/Dynamic-Anomalies-Overhaul/readme.txt

 	- "Net" - Fountain of particles
 	- "Point" - Ball lightning anomaly, special behaviour - charges batteries of active items if near actor
 	- "Radar" - Psy anomaly, has weak but unavoidable psy field which hurts player along with main hit
-	- "Press" - Gravitational anomaly, provides 50% resistance to bullet damage if near actor
+	- "Rebounder" - Gravitational anomaly, provides 50%-100% resistance to bullet damage if near actor

 Enhanced old anomalies:
-	- Electra - has electric field that damages player and equipment
+	- Electra - has electric field that damages player and equipment, causes electrical interference to PDA and flashlights
 	- Gravitational anomalies - emits disturbance in gravitational field, causing player to tremble and shake